Blog

 Item Details

-Characteristics Veteran rock and punk venue.
-Drink charge 600 yen
+Characteristic Long-standing rock and punk venue.
+Drink charge: 600 yen

-A veteran establishment opened in 1999.
-It hosts many rock and punk events, and bands that inherit the spirit of mentai rock gather here.
-In the intimate 200-capacity space, the distance between performers and audience is close.
-It's common to hear stories of musicians meeting here, connecting, and forming a band together.
+An established venue since 1999.
+Many rock and punk events are held here, attracting bands that carry on the spirit of mentai rock.
+The intimate 200-capacity space creates a close distance between performers and audience.
+It's common to hear stories of musicians meeting here, hitting it off, and forming a band together.

 6. Queblick